rubocop-lts/standard-rubocop-lts/README.md

 When that happens releases of the `rubocop-lts` gem for that version of Ruby will (mostly) cease.

 ## ✨ Installation

+In case you missed it above - you may be better off _not_ depending on this gem _directly_.
+See [`rubocop-lts`][rlts] which sits as a higher level than, and depends on, this gem.
+It will enable your Ruby style rules to keep pace with whatever version of Ruby your project happens to be on!

+If, OTOH, you want to use this gem directly, carry on!

 Install the gem and add to the application's Gemfile by executing: